emorydunn/StreamDeckPlugin/README.md

 [se]: https://developer.elgato.com/documentation/stream-deck/sdk/events-sent/

-## Accessing Specific Action Insrances
+## Accessing Specific Action Instances

-Responding to events is easy because the context is provided, however updating instances outside of a recieved event requires knowing the state of the Stream Deck.
+Responding to events is easy because the context is provided, however updating instances outside of a received event requires knowing the state of the Stream Deck.
 To aid in this the `StreamDeckPlugin` has an `InstanceManager` which tracks `willAppear` and `willDissapear` events.
 The manager provides methods for looking up available instances in a few ways.

 The most straight forward is by looking up the context token using `.instance(for:)`.
 Usually you'll be looking up instances of a specific action or at specific coordinates.